-I believe everybody going through a divorce should have access to information about the process, which is why I slave away writing articles for my website.
+I believe everyone going through a divorce should have access to information about the process, which is why I slave away writing articles for my blog.
 Contained in my ramblings are actually pretty helpful tidbits.
 (But please do NOT ever mistake the helpful information on my website as legal advice, because it is not.
 Each case has specifics and without a detailed consultation, a lawyer can never properly advise you.)

 However, while I offer a treasure trove of information, and spend every moment I can to help educate the general public, there are only 24 hours in a day, which means I must choose my clients wisely.

 Why Won’t You Take My Case?

 The first step to hiring my firm is completing an Family Law Intake Form 2020.
 My staff will send you this form, or you can access it on my website.
 Let’s say you have faithfully completed this form and sent it in, but my staff cannot schedule you.
 Why would that be?

 10 Reasons an Attorney Won’t Take Your Case

 1. Conflict of Interest

 Most of the time, it’s because I have already consulted with your spouse.
 Attorney-Client Privilege prevents me from telling you that your spouse came to see me.
 (It also prevents me from telling your spouse that you called.)